Gay vacations Experience Yorkshire

 York’s distant past is still very close to the surface.
 Take a stroll along The Shambles, the best preserved Medieval street in England and probably the whole of Europe.

-You can visit the Jorvik centre and see how to the city would have looked in the past.
+You can visit the Jorvik center and see how to the city would have looked in the past.
 But nothing quite compares to seeing a real Medieval street, with buildings dating back to the 14-century.

 For a truly British experience you’ll need to eat fish and chips.
 So, head to Thompsons Fish Restaurant to sample the best in town.
 Prepare for some serious carbs!
 It’s a Yorkshire tradition to have buttered bread with your fish and chips – because in Yorkshire chips and batter simply aren’t enough.